 - Adjust texture and shader settings.

 For desktop computers, upgrading your hardware can have a massive impact on gaming; as a laptop user you’re limited.
 You can’t upgrade the graphics card or processor in the overwhelming majority of laptop computers.
 That’s why these ten tips are so vital to improving gaming performance.
 Check our general PC gaming performance tips for more advice.
+And be sure to check out these best budget gaming headsets for under $25.

 Have you tried these tips to improve laptop gaming performance?
 Perhaps you have one of your own?
 Tell us about it in the comments.